 - Manjaro (updates several weeks after new GNOME releases)

 2. KDE Plasma

 KDE Plasma is the latest version of the venerable KDE desktop.
 Like GNOME, the QT-powered KDE has been around for a very long time, so you’ll find users who are as loyal to this desktop as they are to anything else.

 The most recent versions of KDE support Wayland, which makes using a touchscreen monitor much easier than using the aging X11 system.
 They work on Plasma Mobile, which is meant to run on touch-only devices.
 Touchscreen support in KDE Plasma has improved over a very short time.

-If you’re coming from Windows 10, you might find the Cinnamon desktop pleasing, as it’s a similar layout.
-It doesn’t look exactly the same, which you might consider a good thing, but most of the main elements are in roughly the same place.
+If you’re coming from Windows 10, you may find the Cinnamon desktop pleasing, as it’s a similar layout.
+It doesn’t look exactly the same, which you may consider a good thing, but most of the main elements are in roughly the same place.